camerond/jquery-spotlite/README.markdown

         .append($("<img />", { "src": e.image }));
     }

-This is just a basic example - the ability to directly control all of your users' matches and results gives you plenty of flexibility when you get down to .
+This is just a basic example - the ability to directly control all of your users' matches and results gives you plenty of design flexibility.

 ## Questions & Comments